# # CORRESPONDENCE WITH JIMMY WALES, WIKI FOUNDER # # #

-* Part 1 post is on how and why “Wikipedia Sucks.”
+* Part 1 post is on “Wikipedia Admins Abuse.”

-I do not have anything against Wikipedia itself [just how it's run / policed / (mis)guided].
+I do not have anything against Wikipedia itself [my beef is against the way it's run / policed / (mis)guided by increasingly hostile Wiki Admins].

 I was interested to see what Mr. Jimmy Wales (Wiki’s founder) would have to say, about some of the points people have been bringing up about Wikipedia, so I sent him a summarized version of the blog post (part 1), expecting a 50-50 chance of a reply.
 I had a reply by the end of the day.
 Will update correspondence if it continues.